 After the Civil War, New York investors purchased the Fredericksburg and Gordonsville Railroad.
-Track was installed for the 18 miles of completed grade as far west as Parker's Store.
+Track was installed on the 18 miles of completed grade as far west as Parker's Store.
 In another period of economic recession ("panic"), the company went through bankruptcy in 1873 and was reorganized as the Fredericksburg, Orange and Charlottesville Railroad.5

 The new owners failed to fulfill their promise to build the additional 20 miles of track required to link the end of the line at Parker's Store to the Washington City, Virginia Midland and Great Southern Railroad (Virginia Midland) at Orange.
 The state reclaimed ownership based on the terms of the mortgage, and in 1876 the railroad was reorganized again as the Potomac, Fredericksburg & Piedmont (PF&P).
 A judge declared:6

-The rail line between Fredericksburg and Parker was converted from standard gauge (4' 8.5" between rails) to narrow gauge (3' between rails).
-Narrow gauge railroads were less expensive to operate.
-The narrow gauge line was extended 20 miles to Orange was bult as a narrow gauge line, and service to that town started on February 26, 1877.
+The existing 18 miles of railroad between Fredericksburg and Parker was converted from standard gauge (4' 8.5" between rails) to narrow gauge (3' between rails).
+Narrow gauge railroads were less expensive to operate and especially to construct.
+The remaining 20 miles to Orange was bult as a narrow gauge line, and service to Orange started on February 26, 1877.

-The Royal Land Company controlled the Potomac, Fredericksburg & Piedmont Railroad for two years, between 1876-88.
+The Royal Land Company gained control of the Potomac, Fredericksburg & Piedmont Railroad between 1876-88.
 It planned to build the Shenandoah Valley and Ohio Railroad west of Orange across the Blue Ridge via Swift Run Gap, to access timber and coal on 155,000 acres owned in Rockingham and Pendleton counties.
 The potential for expansion to Pittsburg was also part of the company's planning.

 The company also planned to extend the Potomac, Fredericksburg & Piedmont Railroad east of Fredericksburg to a port on the Potomac River at Mathias Point.
 That extension would provide a direct route for shipping the company's timber and coal to market.